-One of the most rewarding aspects of Widener's online MSW program is the field placement.
-Field placements provide you opportunities to apply what you've learned in the MSW curriculum in an agency setting, and is central to advanced social work education.
+One of the most rewarding aspects of Widener's online MSW program is the field experience.
+Field experience provide you opportunities to apply what you've learned in the MSW curriculum in an agency setting, and is central to advanced social work education.
 It may also introduce you to new areas of social work practice.
-In fact, many of our alumni flourish in careers they hadn't considered or even known about prior to their field placement.
+In fact, many of our alumni flourish in careers they hadn't considered or even known about prior to their field experience.

 The field-experience requirement is also the most challenging aspect of the MSW curriculum.
 You'll need to be disciplined and self-motivated in your approach, and have the perseverance to see it through.
 However, by graduation, you're ready to be an active clinician and take advantage of the high demand for advanced social workers who have hands-on supervised experience.